M7MOD-S3EED/Balance-Ball-Privacy-Policy/index.md

 # Privacy Policy:

-### This page is to inform visitors regarding our policies with the collection, use and disclosure of Personal Information if anyone decided to use Balance Ball game developed by Alien Eye.
+### This page is to inform visitors regarding our policies regarding the collection, use, and disclosure of Personal Information if anyone decides to use the RunDroid game developed by Alien Eye.

 #

 # Information collected and used by Alien Eye:

-### For a better experience, while using Alien Eye’s Balance Ball game, we may require you to provide us the certain personally identifiable information, including but not limited to:

-###

-## 1.User's birthday:
-### When you install Balance Ball, you may be asked to provide your birthday, (More on how we use this information is below in the “Children's Privacy” section).

-## The information that we require will be retained on your device and is not collected by us in any way.
+### We (Alien Eye) do not require users to provide Personal information.

 #